Why Amazon Echo Should Fear Google Home

 Google vs. Amazon

-The Amazon Echo has tons of third party integration and it responds to your voice very well, but it's going to lack several features that the Google Home won't.
+The Amazon Echo has tons of third party integration and it responds to your voice very well, but it's going to lack several features that the Google Home won't including:

-One problem for the Echo is that it doesn't have multi-room support and although the Echo Dot can cannot to personal speakers, you can't have multiple devices communicating with one another.
+The Echo lacks multi-room support and although the Echo Dot can cannot to personal speakers, you can't have multiple devices communicating with one another.

 On the other hand, Google Home can collaborate with its Chromecast audio devices (linked to speakers) and have them sync together for a full surround sound experience.

-Google Home will also offer customized, multi-color bases that you can switch out, and the overall smaller design looks a lot nicer than the tall, cylindrical Echo.
+Google Home also offers customized, multi-color bases that you can switch out, and the overall smaller design looks a lot nicer than the tall, cylindrical Echo.
+Additionally, Google has years of advanced AI experience with a slew of data collected over the years.

 However Google needs a lot of third party help and smart home company support.
 They do have popular products like Nest in their circle, but they need to integrate quickly to catch up.